Monuments in Mitrovica: Former Hotel Jadran building

 The Hotel Jadran building (which is no longer a hotel) is representative of Mitrovica.
 It is located in the center of the city, "Adem Jashari" square.
 This building was built in 1928, an investment of the rich family Žarković from Mitrovica.
 First, the building operated as a hotel, then as an administrative building of LUX enterprise, and after that as the city library named "Latif Berisha".
 Today, the building is a private property and the ground floor is used as a grocery store.

 The building has changed over time and it is in a relatively good condition.
-This building is very similar to the Hotel Unioni in Prishtina.
+This building is very similar to the Hotel Unioni in Pristina.

 Koroglu family house

-The traditional Ottoman house of Koroglu (Köroğlu) family is from the mid-19th century.
+The traditional Ottoman house of Koroglu (Köroğlu/Qorolli) family is from the mid-19th century.
 It is located near the old Ottoman city center in the neighborhood that is now known as Kacamak Mahalla.
 Because of the condition, it is no longer a residence, but the original structure remains.
 It has been a protected monument since 1978.